 This four-year course includes a foundation year, followed by a further three years of study.
 During your foundation year, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-On our BA History and Sociology, you are encouraged to explore the ways in which the two disciplines influence and inform one another.
+After successful completion of your foundation year in our Essex Pathways Department, you progress to complete your course with our Department of History.
+When starting year one, you are encouraged to explore the ways in which the two disciplines influence and inform one another.

 Our history staff welcome you into our scholarly community, and value your views.
 Our teaching and research concentrates on the period from 1500 to the present and covers a wide geographical area that includes British and European history as well as Latin America, the USA, China, Russia and Africa.

 Our world-leading sociology academics have their fingers on the pulse of modern society; whether it’s the battle between Apple and Spotify or the exploitation of female bodybuilders, we embed our innovative and sometimes controversial research into your course.

 As well as publishing bestselling books, our academics have appeared in radio and television broadcasts such as Professor Mike Roper on the BBC World Service broadcast, London: The Psychology of War and Professor Pam Cox in the BBC TWO series Shopgirls: The True Story of Life Behind the Counter and Servants: The True Story of Life Below Stairs.